4.5 Deliver targeted education and resources to landscape professionals and golf course managers

 Importance

-Improved adoption of fertilizer best management practices (BMPs) within the landscape and golf course management industries can reduce nutrient pollution and support water conservation and habitat enhancement.
-Targeting the commercial landscape industry is an efficient approach to educational outreach, because one landscape manager can implement BMPs on behalf of all their customers at once.
-This approach can be impactful, considering that there are almost 6,000 acres of golf courses and athletic fields in Sarasota County (according to SWFWMD 2017 data) and a large number of professionally managed residential and commercial lawns and landscapes.
-About 52% of the nitrogen-based fertilizer distributed in Sarasota County is used on golf courses and athletic fields, which cover only about 1.7% of the county’s land area (FDACS 2019, unpublished data).
+Improved adoption of fertilizer BMPs within the landscape and golf course management industries can reduce nutrient pollution and support water conservation and habitat enhancement.
+Targeting the commercial landscape industry is an efficient approach to educational outreach, as one landscape manager can implement BMPs on behalf of many clients.
+This is significant given that there are almost 6,000 acres of golf courses and athletic fields in Sarasota County (SWFWMD 2017 data) and a large number of professionally managed residential and commercial lawns.

 Overview

 The Sarasota County Urban Fertilizer Ordinance requires all commercial fertilizer applicators to complete Green Industries Best Management Practices (GI-BMP) training through the UF/IFAS Extension Program to receive a commercial fertilizer applicator certificate.
-As of 2019, 2,562 landscaping companies are GI-BMP certified in Sarasota County.
-Every four years, these workers are required to attend a two-hour additional training, or continuing education unit (CEU), to maintain their certificate.
-Funding from the Florida Department of Environmental Protection (FDEP) and Florida Department of Agricultural and Consumer Services (FDACS) supports 400 trainers and three regional coordinators in the state, and success is tracked by pre- and post-test scores.
-Companies who have completed the course are required to display a decal on their commercial vehicles, but there is very little consumer brand recognition of the decal or enforcement of the training requirements.
-In addition to the mandatory classes, UF/IFAS Extension Sarasota County, the Sarasota County Government Neighborhood Environmental Stewardship Team (NEST), and the Sarasota Bay Estuary Program provide outreach and publications about Florida Friendly Landscaping™ practices.
+As of 2025, 3,247 landscaping professionals are GI-BMP certified in Sarasota County, an increase of 27% over five years.
+Workers are required to attend a two-hour continuing education unit (CEU) every four years to maintain certification.
+Funding from FDEP and FDACS supports 400 trainers and three regional coordinators statewide, with success tracked by pre- and post-test scores.
+Companies must display a GI-BMP decal on their commercial vehicles, but consumer brand recognition of the decal is low, and enforcement is minimal.
+In addition to mandatory classes, UF/IFAS Extension Sarasota County, the Sarasota County Government Neighborhood Environmental Stewardship Team (NEST), and the Sarasota Bay Estuary Program provide outreach about Florida-Friendly Landscaping™ practices.

 Commercial fertilizer applicators must be trained and display the GI-BMP decal on their vehicle.
 Source: Sarasota County Government

-Conversion of athletic fields to artificial turf eliminates the need for fertilizer, irrigation, and mowing (and associated emissions), while improving athlete safety and field reliability.
-Cardinal Mooney High School converted its multi-sport athletic field to artificial turf in 2019, and in 2020 Riverview High School will be the first public school in Sarasota County to retrofit its fields.
-The remaining public schools are expected to follow by 2025.
-Appropriate under-field drainage and stormwater treatment should be incorporated into designs.
+Conversion of athletic fields to artificial turf eliminates the need for fertilizer, irrigation, and mowing, while improving athlete safety and field reliability.
+Cardinal Mooney High School converted its multi-sport athletic field to artificial turf in 2019, followed by Riverview High School in 2020.
+Remaining public schools in Sarasota County are expected to complete conversions by 2025.
+Proper under-field drainage and stormwater treatment should be incorporated into turf field design.

 Cardinal Mooney High School’s artificial turf athletic field.
 Source: Cardinal Mooney High School